karthik-44/WorkRelatedFatalityStudy/README.md

 ### Task 8.
 What are the top 5 states that had the most workplace fatalities from stabbings?
-The task is to calculates the top 5 states which have most fatal incidents happed from stabbing.
+The task is to calculate the top 5 states which have most fatal incidents happed from stabbing.

 |     state     | stabbing_fatalities |